bio-miga/miga/manual/part2/requirements/apt-get.md

 ## R packages

-The full list of R packages are automatically installed by MiGA.
+The full list of R packages is automatically installed by MiGA.
 However, we will install one package here to make sure everything is properly initialized.

 ```bash